mitmath/18369/README.md

 Discussed group-velocity dispersion: when the group velocity depends on frequency (true for any non-scale-invariant system), wave packets spread out as they propagate.
 This can be quantified (to lowest order) in terms of the "dispersion parameter" D.

+New topic: **2d periodicity**

+Reviewed Bloch's theorem, the primitive lattice vectors, the [Bravais lattice](http://en.wikipedia.org/wiki/Bravais_lattice), the primitive reciprocal lattice vectors, and the reciprocal lattice, for 2d periodicity.
+Reviewed the periodicity in k-space (reciprocal space), the Brillouin zone, and the irreducible Brillouin zone.

 **Further reading:** See chapter 3 of the book for a similar Hellman-Ferynman approach, and the [Welters (2014) paper](http://math.mit.edu/~stevenj/papers/Welters14.pdf) for much more on group and front velocity bounds.
 For a discussion of dispersion (and dispersion compensation) as it applies in optical fibers, see e.g. R. Ramaswami and K. N. Sivarajan, _Optical Networks: A Practical Perspective_.
+For 2d periodicity, see the beginning of chapter 5 of the book (2d photonic crystals), and appendix B on the reciprocal lattice and Brillouin zone.